joaonmatos/blog.joaonmatos.com/content/posts/kotlin-dsl-with-builder-and-receiver-types.md

 for example [this one](https://refactoring.guru/design-patterns/builder), we can see that the intent and problem statements pretty much match our own.

-We basically introduce a new object, called a builder, that lets us build our more complex object step by step.
+We introduce a new object, called a builder, that lets us build our more complex object step by step.
 Let's try to implement it in the most traditional, Java-y way first.

 ```kt